SebastianSippl/Information-Collage/README.md

 !!Beware!!

 - It has bugs
-- The folder and code structure has issues
+- The code is a mess
-- It is partly not well written and old.
+- The code is old

 Using the Plugin: